Tom Glavine

-Thomas Michael Glavine (born March 25, 1966) is an American former professional baseball pitcher who played 22 seasons in Major League Baseball, for the Atlanta Braves (1987–2002, 2008) and New York Mets (2003–2007).
+Thomas Michael Glavine (/ˈglævɪn/ GLA-vin; born March 25, 1966) is an American former professional baseball pitcher who played 22 seasons in Major League Baseball (MLB), for the Atlanta Braves (1987–2002, 2008) and New York Mets (2003–2007).

-With 164 victories during the 1990s, Glavine earned the second-highest number of wins as a pitcher in the National League, second only to teammate Greg Maddux's 176.
+With 164 victories during the 1990s, Glavine earned the second-highest number of wins as a pitcher in the National League (NL), second only to teammate Greg Maddux's 176.
 He was a five-time 20-game winner and two-time Cy Young Award winner, and one of only 24 pitchers (and just six left-handers) in major league history to earn 300 career wins.
 He was the Most Valuable Player of the 1995 World Series as the Braves beat the Cleveland Indians.

 In 2014, Glavine was elected to the Baseball Hall of Fame in his first year of eligibility, receiving 91.9% of the votes cast.

 Early years

 Glavine was born in Concord, Massachusetts, and raised in Billerica, Massachusetts.
 Glavine attended Billerica Memorial High School, where he was an excellent student and a letterman in ice hockey as well as baseball.
 He was a four-year member of the honor roll and the National Honor Society.
 In hockey, he scored 47 goals and 47 assists in 23 high school games, and as a senior, he was named the Merrimack Valley's Most Valuable Player.
 In baseball, he led his team to the Division I North Title and the Eastern Massachusetts Championship as a senior.
 He graduated from high school in 1984 with honors.
 Glavine was elected to the Billerica Memorial/Howe High School Athletic Hall of Fame in 1993.